rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 In mathematics, a set is a collection of unique and unsorted elements.
 The conventional way to write down a set is to list the elements inside curly braces, like this \\( \\\{ 1,2,3 \\\} \\).
 The elements inside a set should only appear once, because any element is either in the set or not.
-This mean that the sets \\( \\\{ \text{dog}, \text{dog}, \text{cat} \\\} \\) and \\( \\\{
+This means that the sets \\( \\\{ \text{dog}, \text{dog}, \text{cat} \\\} \\) and \\( \\\{
 \text{dog}, \text{cat} \\\} \\) are equal.
 Also, the order of the elements
 inside a set is meaningless, so \\( \\\{ a,b,c \\\} \\) and \\( \\\{ c,b,a \\\}